Are you ready to make a root level impact?

 1-Web-Header-MLK-PTPIE-1920x1080px

-SUPPORT: As a non-profit, we count on your support to develop and provide programs, events and food to the community.
-Our 8th annual PEACE through PIE Community Event & Fundraiser, was held Saturday, January 13, 2024 (see post event page).
-Thigh this annual event we raise funds to support our year-round garden and rooted in wellness programs, youth education programs and events throughout the year.
+SUPPORT: As a non-profit, we count on your support to develop and provide programs, events, and food to the community.
+Our 8th annual PEACE through PIE Community Event & Fundraiser was held on Saturday, January 13, 2024 (see post-event page).
+Through this annual event, we raise funds to support our year-round garden, Rooted in Wellness programs, youth education programs, and events throughout the year.

 Click for post event coverage